Justicepanda/Panda-Compiler/README.md

 Panda-Compiler
 ==============

-Panda Compiler is a compiler for the programming language, created by Drew Swinney.
+Panda Compiler is a compiler for the Panda programming language created by Drew Swinney.